-To fix these warnings, you must edit the mapping of input and output variables:
+To fix these warnings, you must edit the mapping of input and output variables.

 When you simulate the new model, the results match those of the original design.

-Suppose that you edit the transition from
+Suppose that, in the library chart, you edit the transition from

 This change propagates to all linked atomic subcharts in your main chart.
 You do not have to update each state individually.